brendahuwitonze/E_Library/README.md

 ### AUTHOR:UWITONZEBRENDAH

-This application will allow users to recommend books to read to friends
+This is a mobile app on which will find books to read and also be able to recommend to their firends

 ##### BDD
-* user input the username user enters the password then click login
+* user input the username
+* user enters the password to  login
+* chose a book

 LANGUAGE USED